openUC2/openUC2.github.io/docs/01_Toolboxes/01_DiscoveryCore/ENGLISH/aaron.md

 ![](../IMAGES/MINIBOXTUTORIAL/image110.png)

-## Light Microscope with Infinity Optics
+## Instructions for the Light Microscope with Infinity Optics

 ### Elements:

+- Kepler's telescope.
+- Torch lamp.
+- Sample holder (in cube) with sample.

 ![](../IMAGES/MINIBOXTUTORIAL/image120.png)

+### Diagram (side view):
 ![](../IMAGES/MINIBOXTUTORIAL/image20.png)

-## Instructions for Light Microscope with Infinity Optics and Eyepiece
+### Instructions:

-**Step 1: Align the cubes**
+**Step 1: Add the sample**

-Align the cubes such that the two lenses lay at the extremes and the two empty cubes in the middle.
+Add the sample cube behind to the 50 mm positive lens.
+Don’t forget to add the base plates.

 ![](../IMAGES/MINIBOXTUTORIAL/image24.png)

 **Step 2: Fix the cubes with base plates**

-Fix the cubes with the base plates placing them on top and on the bottom.
-Also, include an additional image as shown.
+Use the torch to illuminate the sample.
+Look for a screen (notebook, piece of paper) to project the image onto.

 ![](../IMAGES/MINIBOXTUTORIAL/image6.png)
 ![](../IMAGES/MINIBOXTUTORIAL/image7.png)

 **Step 3: Adjust the distance**

-Adjust the distance between the lenses as shown in the images.
-Multiple images are included for clarity.
+Turn off ambient light to see the image on the screen clearly.
+Adjust the distance between the microscope and the screen until you see a sharp focused image (check the diagram).

 ![](../IMAGES/MINIBOXTUTORIAL/image87.png)
 ![](../IMAGES/MINIBOXTUTORIAL/image33.png)

-## Light Microscope with Infinity Optics and Eyepiece
+## Instructions for the Light Microscope with Infinity Optics and Eyepiece

 ### Elements:

+- Kepler's telescope.
+- Torch lamp.
+- Eight base plates.
+- Sample holder (in cube) with sample.
+- Mirror (in cube).
+- Empty cube.
+- Eyepiece (in cube).

 ![](../IMAGES/MINIBOXTUTORIAL/image126.png)

-### Diagram:
+### Diagram (side view):

 ![](../IMAGES/MINIBOXTUTORIAL/image64.png)

-## Instructions for Adding Sample-Holder and Assembling the Microscope
+### Instructions:

 **Step 1: Add the sample-holder cube**